Adam-shafey/Lattice/README.md

 - **Type-safe permissions & roles** in TypeScript.
 - WIP: Minimal friction to add a plugin: `registerPlugin()`.
 - **CLI tooling** for inspecting permissions and simulating access.
-- Clear logging & audit trail for debugging and security.
+- Clear logging for debugging and security.
 - **Production-ready services** with consistent patterns and error handling.

 ---